Regent Oceania: 19 nights from Papeete with Seven Seas Mariner

 Noumea

-The best way to reach Noumea is aboard a cruise ship.
-Choose a cruise that departs from Noumea or that has the city as a stop so you can enjoy the uniqueness of its landscape and take part in one of the many activities offered!
+The best way to reach Noumea is on board a cruise ship.
+Choose a cruise that departs from Noumea or has the city as a stop to enjoy the uniqueness of its panorama and take part in one of the many activities offered!
 What are you waiting for?
-Visit our website and choose the cruise that best suits your needs and requirements!
+Visit our profile and choose the cruise that best suits your needs!

 Auckland